Who is asking about reaction miniaturization?

 If you are interested in reaction miniaturization for your single-cell analysis workflow, please reach out to email@example.com, We can also provide a list of reference customers, an application note proving that the sequencing data is comparable between full and quarter volume reactions, and also various webinars of researchers describing their process and cost savings when moving to ¼ volume reactions.
 Working with other scientists can help you approach validation of miniaturized reactions in order to ensure that your reads and sequencing depth are sufficient to answer your specific biological questions.

 Why doesn’t everyone miniaturize their reactions?

 Good Question!
 Let’s look back at this math.
 As you can see, 1.25µL is listed in the experiment above.
 For some companies that sell equipment to support the “sample preparation workflow” transferring that low of a volume of liquid reproducibly can be a real issue.
 Keeping the ratios between samples and various reagents consistent through precise liquid handling is critical if you aim to compare data between samples.
-To help researchers dispense such low volumes precisely and with highly viscous reagents, FORMULATRIX offers the MANTIS® Liquid Handler and TEMPEST® Liquid Handler.
+To help researchers dispense such low volumes precisely and with highly viscous reagents, FORMULATRIX offers the MANTIS® Liquid Dispenser and TEMPEST® Liquid Dispenser.
 These instruments utilize patented positive displacement technology to facilitate reaction miniaturization by dispensing volumes as low as 100nL at 3%CV’s and with only a 6µL dead volume.
 Nothing says quality and costs savings more than the previous sentence.
 I have heard researchers say that they do not run enough samples to miniaturize, or that they have too many to validate a new process.
 I assure you, wherever you are on this spectrum, a cost analysis can be very surprising.
 And of course, you can reach me for a cost analysis at any time.
 Happy Miniaturizing!